Skip to Content

 Pumpkin patches are open!
 Take a look at my guide to where to pick up a gourd across Devon.

-Treasures of North Devon exhibition at Barnstaple Museum – daily until 11 October 2025
+Beyond Van Gogh exhibition at Westpoint Exeter – daily until 31 October 2025

 Cockington Court Sculpture Trail – daily until 2 November 2025